 For its first 200 years, the Hudson’s Bay Company focused on fur trading, but it expanded into general retail after 1869, when Rupert’s Land was incorporated into the new country of Canada.
 Its first store west of Winnipeg was at Fort Calgary, and it moved into Hudson’s Block on Stephen Avenue and Centre Street, pictured here, in 1891.
 This picture was taken between 1907 and 1908.

 The store operated there until 1913, when its current building went up on the corner of 7 Avenue and 1 Street S.W.
 The building was expanded in 1929 to face Stephen Avenue as well.
-Phil & Sebastian Coffee Roasters set up shop in the Hudson’s Block in December.
+Now, you’ll find Phil & Sebastian Coffee Roasters in the Hudson’s Block.